 - Handle needs to be on both sides to improve mobility

-Wireless mics offer a lot of flexibility and powerful sound projection.
+A wireless microphone offers a lot of flexibility and powerful sound projection.
 You would do well with the Shure QLXD4 Wireless Microphone System.

-This wireless mic has long battery life, especially when equipped with a Shure SB900 lithium-ion rechargeable battery.
+This wireless microphone has long battery life, especially when equipped with a Shure SB900 lithium-ion rechargeable battery.
 This is great because it ensures efficiency in long periods of use.
 So this is the mic I got during three to four-long religious youth camp sessions and three-day school retreats.

 Another impressive feature of the QLXD4 is its crystal-clear vocal power that can carry even the different church instrument pitches.
 This vocal efficiency can work in every venue, from music theatres, presentation rooms to large churches.
 It also works with complete software integration control through remote monitoring from iOS, PC, and Mac.